bsv-blockchain/lars/README.md

 - Check system dependencies (Docker, Compose, ngrok, MetaNet Client).
 - Start an ngrok tunnel to expose your local OverlayExpress instance.
 - Generate Docker Compose files and an environment tailored to your `deployment-info.json`.
-- Launch Docker containers for Overlay Express, MySQL, and MongoDB.
+- If `run` includes `backend`, launch Docker containers for OverlayExpress, MySQL, and MongoDB.
+- If `run` includes `frontend`, start your frontend application (e.g., React) after ensuring dependencies are installed.
+If both backend and frontend are selected, LARS waits until the backend is ready before starting the frontend.
 - Watch for code changes, recompile sCrypt contracts, and reload services as needed.

 When running, LARS displays logs and updates in real-time.
-Make changes in `backend/src/`, and see them reflected immediately.
+Make changes in `backend/src/` or your frontend directory, and see them reflected immediately.

 ### 5. Switching Networks or Editing Deployment Info

 Need to switch from testnet to mainnet, or vice versa?
-Just use:
+Just run:

 ```bash
 npx lars
 ```

 Go to "Edit LARS Deployment Info" and select "Change network."
-LARS updates `deployment-info.json` accordingly, and you can restart for the new network environment.
+LARS updates `deployment-info.json` accordingly.
+You can also edit which services run (backend, frontend, or both) through the "Edit LARS Deployment Info" menu.

 ### 6. Funding Your Server Key (Optional)